NIB-SI/HCS-proc/README.md

     subsets_min_count_dir = dim_reduction/results/subsets/all_days_fs/min_count
     subsets_filtered_dir = dim_reduction/results/subsets/all_days_fs_filtered
     counts_output_dir = dim_reduction/results

+    # Experimental parameters
+    days_to_include = D1,D5,D7,D9

-Change the base_path + double check if the input files are where they should be.
+Change the base_path + double check if the input files are where they should be and the experimental parameters are correct.

 ### NUMBER OF CELLS PER BIOLOGICAL REPLICA AND OTHER